framsouza/eck-fleet-and-elastic-agent/README.md

 No worries, once you deploy Fleet Server a Kubernetes service will be automatically created, then you should use it on the `xpack.fleet.agents.fleet_server.hosts` configuration.

-Once you have elasticsearch & kibana up and running, we can now deploy the Fleet server by applying the [fleet.yml](https://github.com/framsouza/eck-fleet-and-elastic-agent/blob/main/fleet.yml)
+Once you have elasticsearch & kibana up and running, we can now deploy first the serviceaccount & cluster rules by applying the [clusterroles.yml](https://github.com/framsouza/eck-fleet-and-elastic-agent/blob/main/clusterroles.yml) and then  the Fleet server by applying the [fleet.yml](https://github.com/framsouza/eck-fleet-and-elastic-agent/blob/main/fleet.yml)

 There are some important things to take into consideration in this file.
 First things first, make sure to properly configure the `kibanaRef` and `elasticsearchRefs` .

 As we are using Fleet, the `mode` configuration must be `fleet`, and to make it works as a Fleet server instead of agent, you must add the line `fleetServerEnabled: true`, if you don't add it, it will work as a elastic agent.

 We are deploying only 1 replica (which is enough for this test but you may increase it to handle your workload) and defining the serviceaccount permission to be able to access the Kubernetes resources.

+Once we have the fleet server up and running (you can check it by looking into the pod logs _kubectl logs deploy/fleet-server-agent_ or checking the resource status by running _kubectl get agents_) let's deploy the elastic agent that will be managed by Fleet by applying the [elastic-agent.yml](https://github.com/framsouza/eck-fleet-and-elastic-agent/blob/main/elastic-agent.yml) manifest.

+You can deploy it as daemonset or deploymnet, in this case, we are going to use daemonset because we want to collect Kubernetes metrics from every single node.

+As well as the Fleet server, we must specify the `kibanaRef`.
+We also need to specify the fleet server ref (instead of elasticsearchRef) using the `fleetServerRef` (you can check the name by running _kubectl get agents_).
+The way we know this is agent is by using only the `mode : fleet`, it will make it works by an agent.

+Once you deploy it, you can access Kibana and go to Fleet and you will see something similar to that: